john-cd/rust_howto/src/datetime.md

 # Date and Time

+Manage the complexity of dealing with the fourth dimension.

 | Recipe | Crates | Categories |
 |--------|--------|------------|
 | [Measure elapsed time][ex-measure-elapsed-time] | [![std-badge]][std] | [![cat-date-and-time-badge]][cat-date-and-time] |